 - Aftercare.
 It is not always appropriate for older adults to go home after treatment.
 Maybe it’s because of persistent cognitive impairment that has not improved in treatment, or that they have a poor recovery environment waiting for them at home where they will not be well.
 Aftercare requires careful thought in managing recovery in older patients.

 Family members must be advocates of their older adult loved ones.
-If family members have concerns about what is going on between the physician and their older adult patient, or a gut feeling that something is not right, they need to follow through on that instinct and reach out to the physician and ask questions.
+If family members have concerns about what is going on between the physician and their older adult patient, or a gut feeling that something is not right, they need to follow through on that instinct and reach out to the physician and ask questions and, if needed, inquire about alcohol rehab for older adults.
 While a physician is not going to break a patient’s right to privacy, that interaction with the physician may help give a more complete picture of what is going on.
 Finally, family members need to talk honestly with their loved ones about their use of alcohol and other substances, including prescription medications.

 Often, a trip to the emergency room from a fall is often the first time the family realizes that substances are causing issues for their loved ones.
 By having an open dialogue with both physician and the older adult, these falls may be prevented.